Up to 60% off sofas & mattresses — limited‑time deals.

 How to Choose an 80-Inch Sofa

-Picking an 80-inch sofa sounds straightforward until you realize it can block a hallway, crowd a coffee table, or feel oddly “too deep” for shorter legs.
-If you’ve returned a couch because it looked smaller online, worried it won’t clear a stair turn, or can’t agree on “firm vs soft,” this guide walks you from measuring your room and entry path to dialing in comfort specs and build quality—then finishing with a quick decision checklist.
+Choosing an 80-inch sofa sounds simple until it crowds a coffee table, blocks a hallway, or feels too deep once you sit down.
+If you've ever returned a couch because it looked smaller online or worried it wouldn't clear a stair turn, this guide walks through room measurements, delivery checks, comfort specs, and build quality, then ends with a quick decision checklist.

 Quick Takeaways for Choosing an 80-Inch Sofa

-Choose an 80-inch sofa when you want “apartment-to-standard” seating without a sectional footprint.
+An 80-inch sofa works well when you want standard seating without the footprint of a sectional.

-• Space: Tape out an 80" x depth rectangle, then keep a clear walking lane around it.
+• Space: Tape out an 80-inch by depth rectangle, then protect a clear walking lane around it.

-• Entry path: Measure door, hall, stair width plus turns; compare to the sofa’s width, height, depth, and diagonal depth (tilted).
+• Entry path: Measure doors, halls, stairs, and turns, then compare them with the sofa's width, height, depth, and diagonal depth.

-• Build: Look for a rigid frame, durable joinery, and cushions whose firmness and support match your sit style (lounging vs upright).
+• Build: Look for a rigid frame, solid joinery, and cushions whose support matches how you actually sit.

-• Fit check: Sit with your hips back—your feet should reach the floor comfortably and the back should support you without forcing a slouch.
+• Fit check: Sit with your hips back.
+Your feet should rest comfortably on the floor, and the back should support you without forcing a slouch.

 Common 80-Inch Sofa Sizing Mistakes and How to Avoid Them